-A chiropractor performs manual spinal adjustments and manipulations on patients to non-invasively treat physical pain or ailments involving the body's neuromusculoskeletal system to promote overall health and wellness.
-Chiropractors do not prescribe medication but instead focus on the self-healing properties of the body achievable through proper alignment of the spine and other joints.
+A chiropractor performs manual spinal adjustments and manipulations on patients to treat physical pain or ailments involving the body's neuromusculoskeletal system to promote overall health and wellness.
+Chiropractors do not prescribe medication but instead focus on the body's self-healing properties achievable through proper alignment of the spine and other joints.

-A few common duties and responsibilities of a chiropractor may include:
+Common duties and responsibilities of a chiropractor include:

 Administering and interpreting X-rays of the spine as well as other diagnostic tests